Before Your Departure

 - Student account information

+International students are expected to arrive at CC on the scheduled arrival date for their orientation program (Global Scholars Program or International Student Orientation).
+Click here for all arrival options on getting to Colorado Springs.
 If you wish to travel within the United States before the start of classes, you may do so on your student or exchange visitor visa.
-You may enter as early as 30 days before the program start date indicated on your Form I-20/Form DS-2019.
-Do not enter the United States on a tourist visa (B-2) or under the Visa Waiver Program.
+You may enter as early as 30 days before the start date listed on your Form I-20/Form DS-2019.
+DO NOT enter the United States on a tourist visa (B-2) or under the Visa Waiver Program.
+These visas are not acceptable for the purpose of full-time study in the United States.